savelev-dev/github-lab/README.md

 ## TASK 8 - Create Secure Public Repositories

-Ensure that the current directory is  `/tf-epam-lab/non_cloud_task/github/repos`
+Ensure that the current directory is  `./repos`

 Store all resources from this task in the `repository.tf` file.

 - Create a repository resource with attributes:
     - `name=tf-lab-app`
-    - `description="TF EPAM lab repository for nodejs app"`,
+    - `description="TF GitHub lab repository for nodejs app"`,
     - `vulnerability_alerts=true`,
     - `visibility="public"`,
     - `has_issues=true`,